 In Windows 10, Microsoft Edge is the default PDF Viewer.
 Unfortunately, this will prevent you from logging into your eBook.
 In order to ensure your eBooks are opening correctly, follow these steps:

-- Open the Windows Start Menu and click on Settings.
+- Open the Windows Start Menu and click on the gear for Settings.

 - Click on System.

-- Select Default Apps on the left 4.
+- Select Default Apps on the left.
 Scroll down and select Choose default Apps by file type.

 (1) Next to .pdf, click on Microsoft Edge to choose an app.